Williannca85/yii-core/README.md

 Yii Framework 3.0 core was split into several packages and the package was deleted.

-Repository is kept so closed issues could be reviewed for historical reasons.
+Repository is kept so closed issues could be reviewed for historical reasons!!!